jmelcr/jmelcr.github.io/aboutme.md

 ## Education

--   (2013-2018) Doctoral student in the group of prof. Jungwirth at the Institute of Organic Chemistry and Biochemistry, Academy of Sciences of the Czech Republic
+-   (2013-2018) PhD student in the group of [prof. Jungwirth](http://jungwirth.uochb.cas.cz/) at the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences in Prague.
 -   (2008-2013) Masters and Bachelors degree at Charles University in Prague